 Don’t have time for a tour?
 Check out the unique architecture, stained glass windows, and the rare (and only) rose onyx marble-liked columns originating from the town of Beulah, CO.

 Experience Salvadoran fare with a pupusa from Tacos Acapulco

 Tacos Acapulco | 8890 E Colfax, Aurora

 Needing a little break after your morning adventure?
 Tacos Acapulco is a Mexican and Salvadoran street food inspired restaurant.
-They serve a killer papusa, which is a thick corn (or sometimes rice) tortilla that is filled with ingredients like cheese, pork, beans, or loroco.
+They serve a delicious papusa, which is a thick corn (or sometimes rice) tortilla that is filled with ingredients like cheese, pork, beans, or loroco.

 For those who don’t know, loroco is a tropical plant that grows in El Salvador.
 The flowers from this plant are then used as an ingredient in Salvadoran dishes.

 Tacos Acapulco is small but full of flavor, and they are open from 9 AM – 10 PM every day!
 A couple of helpful tips: Know what you want to order before getting in line as the line moves fast.
 There is no guacamole, but if you can’t live without the glorious green fruit – you can order slices of avocado on the side.

 Imbibe with a flight of beer at Fiction Beer Company!